JLLeitschuh/pysambrero__revenge_studio/README.md

 Or you can download the demo jar [here](http://www.mediafire.com/file/3i804dgusa5hph4/Android-RevEnge.jar/file)<br/>

 Once launched, Revenge studio wil open the login page in your default browser, then you can login with username "admin" and password "admin".<br/>

+This project was test on windows 7,8 10, it may not work on linux based operating systems.
+I will try to fix this issue, if I have time.